Table of Contents

 Important

-1.3.x versions are not supported.
-Please ensure the version is locked to 1.2.3.
+1.3.x versions are not supported; always lock to 1.2.3.

 Select build platform

-Switch Build_Platform
+Switch build_platform

 Configure input system